LukasAbraham/premier-league-management-system/README.md

 ## Overview

-- Web-based management system: Designed for managing Premier League clubs, players, managers, and matches.
+- **Web-based management system**: Designed for managing Premier League clubs, players, managers, and matches.
-- Simplified model: Focuses on core features like CRUD operations on player, manager, club, and match data.
+- **Simplified model**: Focuses on core features like CRUD operations on player, manager, club, and match data.
-- User-friendly interface: Provides visually appealing views for normal users to access and interact with information.
+- **User-friendly interface**: Provides visually appealing views for normal users to access and interact with information.
-- Technologies: Built with the Django framework.
+- **Technologies**: Built with the Django framework.

 ## Installation